peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  reads a CBOR object from a data stream.</p> <p><b>To and from other objects:</b> The <code>CBORObject.FromObject</code> method converts many kinds of objects to a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
-Methods like AsDouble, AsByte, and AsString convert a CBOR object to different types of object.
+Methods like AsNumber and AsString convert a CBOR object to different types of object.
 The
  <code>CBORObject.ToObject</code> method converts a CBOR object to an object
  of a given type; for example, a CBOR array to a native
  <code>ArrayList</code> (or <code>ArrayList</code> in Java), or a CBOR integer to